ourarash/ncurses_bazel/cheatsheet.md

-# A Handy Ncurses Cheatsheet
+# Ncurses Cheatsheet
-A handy cheatsheet for programmers working with [ncurses library by GNU](https://www.gnu.org/software/ncurses/).
+A cheatsheet for programmers working with [ncurses library by GNU](https://www.gnu.org/software/ncurses/).
 Complete and documentation and usage details.
 This is a reference doc which will help you in the process of building up great interactive command line projects using the ncurses library by GNU.

 ## Initialization Functions